Rudolf339/vsptools/README.md

 	-v
-		verbose, also writes out .vsp3 for every case
+		verbose, also writes out .vsp3 for every case --progressfile=progressfile.json
+		continue from where last session was interrupted

 generates .cvs, vspaero files and runs vspaero based on the parameters defined in `runparams.json` - see included example.